DAOD 5023-2, Common Military Tasks Fitness Evaluation

 - a note from a physician, in the case of a Res F member who is not entitled to care under QR&O article 34.07, Entitlement to Medical Care

-5.5 Following the removal of a MEL, the CO must approve a period of 12 weeks for the CAF member to complete the FORCE Evaluation or the CMTFE if the evaluation result of the CAF member is expired.
+5.5 Following the removal of a MEL, the CO must approve a period of 12 weeks for the CAF member to complete the FORCE Evaluation or the CMTFE if the evaluation result of the CAF member has expired or will expire within a 12-week timeframe.

-5.7 If the CAF member has been assessed as restricted by one or more permanent MELs to complete both the FORCE Evaluation and the CMTFE, the CAF member must be subject to an AR(MEL) by the appropriate authority, in accordance with DAOD 5019-2, Administrative Review.
+5.7 If the CAF member has been assessed as restricted by one or more permanent MELs to complete both the FORCE Evaluation and the CMTFE and either additional demand at para 4.1 Note 1, the CAF member must be subject to an AR(MEL) by the appropriate authority, in accordance with DAOD 5019-2, Administrative Review.

 Release